valkey-io/valkey-release-automation/README.md

 **Note:** Remember to replace `<aws_account_id>` with your actual aws account id.
 ### c.
 Create a secret named `AWS_ROLE_TO_ASSUME`
 - The secret value for this token is the arn of the IAM role that you just created.

-## 4. Set up Docker Tokens
-Set up 2 Docker Tokens in Github Secrets:
-- DOCKERHUB_USERNAME: Username of the docker account
-- DOCKERHUB_TOKEN: PAT of the docker token